marcoscarvalhodev/Dogs/README.md

 * **cd dogs**

-To run it on VSCode you should install **serve** globally on your VSCode Terminal:
+To run it on VSCode you should install **serve** globally in your VSCode Terminal:
 * **npm install -g serve**
 (if you already have **serve** installed you can skip this step)